Henry Sonnie Torgbor Provencal

-Henry Sonnie Torgbor Provencal (1922-2007) was a Ghanaian politician.
+Henry Sonnie Torgbor Provencal (1922–2007) was a Ghanaian politician.
 He was a member of parliament and a minister of state during the first republic.
 He served as the member of parliament for the Accra Central constituency from 1960 to 1965 and the member of parliament for the Gamashie constituency from 1965 to 1966.
 He also served as the Regional Commissioner for Greater Accra from 1965 to 1966.

 Early life and career

 Provencal was born on 24 December 1922.
 He left school in 1940 to join his uncle, a timber merchant, as his assistant.
 He worked with his uncle from then until 1946 when he joined his father's corn-mill business.
 He worked with his father for a period of about three years.

-In 1950, he was arrested for a political offence and detained for 13 months.
+In 1950, Provencal was arrested with several others for his part in Positive Action, a campaign which demanded "self-government now" for the then British colony of the Gold Coast.
+He was detained for 13 months.
 Upon his release, he was unemployed and dependent on his father for his needs until the latter period of 1952.
 In 1953 he was employed as a transport officer for the then Cocoa Purchasing Company.
 That same year, he was elected member of the Accra Municipal Council.
 In 1955, Provencal joined his father as an assistant in a sand and stone business of which his father worked as a contractor for the supply.